nodesagar/cally/README.md

-# ChronoSync - AI-Powered Timetable to Calendar Sync
+# Cally - AI-Powered Timetable to Calendar Sync

 A sophisticated web application that transforms timetables into smart calendar events with seamless Google Calendar integration and AI-powered parsing.